 The program provides experienced educators with opportunities that help them to: (1) continually identify and rethink the routines and assumptions that shape their work; (2) critically reflect upon and improve their practice with the support of a learning community of peers and faculty (3) design thoughtful and constructive responses to the obstacles that inhibit teaching and student learning; (4) develop the skills and dispositions to commit to a career as an educator; and (5) be leaders in their schools, their professional associations, and their communities as anti-racist, civically-engaged advocates for educators and students.

 Who should apply?

 The Transformative Teaching concentration is designed for experienced teachers like you who want to increase their impact in the classroom and beyond.
 It serves as a rewarding alternative for gaining professional development credits.
 In the program, you will have opportunities to reflect upon your teaching practice to create empowering learning environments.
-Additionally, you will gain the knowledge necessary to be an informed participant in the policy arena in issues related to teaching and learning.
-You will also be empowered to promote social justice from the classroom outward.

 - The online format allows teachers from across the country to connect in deep collaboration while continuing to teach full-time.